 Butchart Gardens and Victoria, BC

 The 55-acre garden features over 900 different varieties of plants, tree and flowers and is a National Historic Site of Canada.
-The property and gardens date back to 1904 when the Richard and Jennie Butchart built their home near the site of Richard Butchart’s limestone quarry.
+The property and gardens date back to 1904 when Richard and Jennie Butchart built their home near the site of Richard Butchart’s limestone quarry.
 In 1909, when the limestone quarry was exhausted, Jennie Butchart set about turning it into the Sunken Garden, which was completed in 1921.

 Although I have viewed the gardens on previous visits in June and late November, being here in August is seeing the gardens in their full splendor.
 Everywhere you look are overstuffed hanging baskets, cascading urns and tastefully arrange flowerbeds.

 This is my fourth visit to the island that draws visitors from around the world.
 I first came to Victoria with my family when I was twelve and fell in love with the island and the abundance and variety of flowers everywhere I looked.
 My mother and I visited the Empress Hotel and although we didn’t do the formal tea, we did have tea in the hotel’s Bengal Lounge, which had recently opened.
 It’s a moment I will always cherish.
-Unfortunately, the Bengal Lounge did not survive the 2016 remodel of the Empress Hotel.
+The Bengal Lounge, however, did not survive the 2016 remodel of the Empress Hotel.
 On this trip, I am looking forward to having a gluten-free tea at the Empress on Sunday with a friend from Portland.

 There is much to explore in Victoria including a beautiful downtown, the Parliament Buildings (gorgeously lit up at night), the harbor, beach walks, kayaking, Beacon Hill Park, the Royal BC Museum and the country’s oldest China Town.
 I hope you’ll put a visit to Vancouver Island on your bucket list of future destinations.